kgabbott/EENG-450-Project/README.md

 is then used to sythesize the speech at the reciever.

 The system in this project is able to take in a speech segment, encode it, and play back a sysnthesized version.
-The encoding proess involves taking a 50ms segment, and using the autocorrelation and spectrum to determine the pith frequency and locate the poles/zeros for a 6th order ARMA model.
+The encoding proess involves taking a 50ms segment, and using the autocorrelation and spectrum to determine the pitch frequency and locate the poles/zeros for a 6th order ARMA model.
 This model is then driven by a pitch impulse train (if voiced speech) or random noise (if unvoiced speech).